 Bioterrorism and food fraud have become bigger issues in recent years with the introduction of TACCP and VACCP requirements.
 Icicle makes this process easy by providing templates for threat and vulnerability assessments, which help you assess the risk levels for threats (i.e. bioterrorism, where there may be intent to cause harm) and vulnerabilities (i.e. food fraud, cases when someone adulterated products for economic gain).
 This ensures that your preventive control plan covers all the bases.

 If an ingredient (for example) has been assessed as high-risk (e.g. honey), that shipment can be held in QA Hold until it has passed quality assurance tests, ensuring that you and your customers are getting what you paid for.

 8) Validate Vendors (Supplier Certification)

 We have already hinted at the importance of supplier certification (also vendor certification): if you are making great products, all your hard work can be undermined by a sub-par supplier.
-That is why supplier management is an important aspect of quality control, as well as a regulatory requirement for most food processors.
+That is why supplier management is an important aspect to quality control and your preventive control plans, as well as a regulatory requirement for most food processors.